omri30000/Serverus/README.md

 [[_TOC_]]

 ## Installation
-1. Register to our website [here](http://defence.rocks/), it will provide you the project files with a uniqe identifier that was generated especially for you.
+First you have to register to our website [here](http://defence.rocks/), it will provide you the project files with a uniqe identifier that was generated especially for you by us.

 ### Requirements
 Make sure you have the following technologies installed in your machine: